yherve/virt-deploy/README.md

 The virt-deploy tool is written in python 2.7.

-The easiest way to install is to use the Makefile to generate a standalone binary.
+The easiest way to install is to use the provided Makefile to generate a standalone binary.
 The requirements are python 2.7, pip,virtualenv and make

 To generate the binary: